Welcome to Newport

 A 17th-century country mansion at the western edge of the city, Tredegar House is the perfect place to spend the day exploring some of Newport’s richest history - literally.
 Nestled amongst 90 acres of parkland, the National Trust property was built by the powerful Morgan family, local landowners and later Lords of Tredegar.
 Their most famous son was Sir Henry Morgan (1635-1688), the original pirate of the Caribbean, after whom Captain Morgan Rum is named.

-Exterior photo of red 17th century manor taken through open gates.
+red 17th century manor through open gates.

 interior of room in 17th century manor, with ornate ceiling and wall, red velvet curtains and wooden floor with people in centre of the room some looking at top of small table.